createreactapp/createreactapp.github.io/_docs/10-usage-with-react.md

 })
 ```

 In addition to reading the state, container components can dispatch actions.
 In a similar fashion, you can define a function called `mapDispatchToProps()` that receives the `dispatch()` method and returns callback props that you want to inject into the presentational component.
-For example, we want the `VisibleTodoList` to inject a prop called `toggleTodo` into the TodoList component, and we want `toggleTodo` to dispatch a TOGGLE_TODO action:
+For example, we want the `VisibleTodoList` to inject a prop called `onTodoClick` into the TodoList component, and we want `onTodoClick` to dispatch a TOGGLE_TODO action:

 ```
-const mapDispatchToProps = dispatch => ({
+const mapDispatchToProps = dispatch => {
+  return {
-  toggleTodo: id => dispatch(toggleTodo(id))
+    onTodoClick: id => {
-})
+      dispatch(toggleTodo(id))
+    }
+  }
+}
 ```

 Finally, we create the `VisibleTodoList` by calling connect() and passing these two functions: